ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 3. Open the created package in VS Code.

 ### Sample use case
-Let's walk through a simple use case where you will input person data and courses data in a specific structure and convert and transform those to a different format.
+The below is a simple use case in which you will input data of people and courses in a specific structure and convert and transform those to a different format.

 4. Create three files with the sample data below in JSON format